PrestaShop/docs/basics/installation/install-with-docker.md

 ### Bind a local theme to your manifest

-Lets consider we have a `myTheme` PrestaShop Theme.
+Let's consider we have a `mytheme` PrestaShop Theme.

-Create a `themes/` directory, and drop in your `myTheme` directory.
+Create a `themes/` directory, and drop your `mytheme` directory there.

-Create a bind mount in your docker compose.yml:
+Create a bind mount in your docker-compose.yml:

 ```yaml
 ...